 - Stay calm and keep the cougar in view.
 Pick up children immediately.
 Back away slowly, ensuring that the animal has a clear avenue of escape.
 Make yourself look as large as possible.
 Never run or turn your back on a cougar. - If the cat shows intense interest or follows you, respond aggressively.
 Maintain eye contact with the cat, show your teeth and make loud noises.
 Arm yourself with rocks or sticks as weapons.
 Crouch down as little as possible when picking things up off the ground. - If the cougar attacks, fight back.
-Keep the animal in front of you at all times.
+Always keep the animal in front of you.
 Convince the cougar you are a threat, not prey.
 Use anything you can as a weapon.
 Focus your attack on the cougar's face and eyes.

-We do not wish to alarm our guests and we have never had a problem encounter with any wild animals.
+We do not wish to alarm our guests and we have never had a problem encountering any wild animals.
 We wish to keep it that way by following the above precautions.
-For more info on bear and cougar safety visit www.env.gov.bc.ca/bcparks/conserve/bearsandcougars.pdf.
+For more info on bear and cougar safety, visit www.env.gov.bc.ca/bcparks/conserve/bearsandcougars.pdf.

-OPTIONAL GRIZZLY BEAR VIEWING TOUR
+GRIZZLY BEAR VIEWING

-If you have opted to add a Grizzly tour before or after your Whales and Wilderness Explorer tour, please be advised of the following information:
+If you have opted to add a Grizzly tour in Port McNeill after your Great Bear Rainforest Explorer tour, please be advised of the following information: